exokitxr/exokit/docs/introduction/faq.md

 ## What native APIs does Exokit support?
 Some of the [Native APIs](../apis/nativeAPIs) that the Exokit Engine supports are: WebGL, Canvas2D, WebAudio, WebRTC, Node, OpenVR, oVR, Magic Leap, Leap Motion, Oculus Mobile, Chromium.

-## What are reality tabs?
+## What are reality layers?
-Reality Tabs are [`<iframe>`](../apis/iframeAPI)'s with added ability to do volumetric manipulation.
+Reality Layers are [`<iframe>`](../apis/iframeAPI)'s with added ability to do volumetric manipulation.

-## Can reality tabs interact with eachother?
+## Can reality layers interact with eachother?
-Yes, reality tabs can interact with eachother via `postMessage`.
+Yes, reality layers can interact with eachother via `postMessage`.

 --------------------------------------------